-'Attention' is generated when some asynchronous condition occurs in the 1/0 device.
-'Attention' is not associated with the initiation, execution, or termination of any 1/0 operation.
+'Attention' is generated when some asynchronous condition occurs in the I/O device.
+'Attention' is not associated with the initiation, execution, or termination of any I/O operation.

-The attention condition cannot be indicated to the channel while an operation is in progress at the I/o device or control unit.
-Otherwise, the handling and presentation of the condition to the channel depends on the type of I/o device.
-An I/o device shared between more than one channel path must present the attention status to all channel paths as defined in the individual SRL device publication.
+The attention condition cannot be indicated to the channel while an operation is in progress at the I/O device or control unit without breaking chaining.
+Otherwise, the handling and presentation of the condition to the channel depends on the type of I/O device.
+An I/O device shared between more than one channel path must present the attention status to all channel paths as defined in the individual SRL device publication.
 Presentation of 'attention' causes command chaining to be suppressed.
-Attention can occur with 'device end.'
-Depending on the I/o device application. 'attention' may or may not be presented until command chaining is no longer indicated.
+'Attention' can occur with 'device end'.
+Depending on the I/O device application, 'attention' may or may not be presented until command chaining is no longer indicated.